Is Your Credit Card Spending Limit Too High?

 What Happens if You Go Over Your Spending Limit

-Before you opt in to an agreement like this, the credit card issuer must tell you what potential fees there might be.
+Before you opt in to an agreement like this, the credit card issuer must tell you what the potential fees will be.
 They must also provide you with confirmation that you opted in.

 If you opted in to an over-the-limit agreement, but no longer want it, you can opt out at any time by contacting your credit card issuer’s customer service department.